KarthikReddyMaru/SaC/README.md

 # 🚀 SaC: Shoot and Capture

-A strategic 2-player turn-based game of prediction, evolution, and tactical warfare.
+A strategic 2-player turn-based game of prediction, tactics, and evolution.

 ## 📜 Game Rules